 There’s no image stabilization, meaning you might need a tripod more often.
 But the lens does have a dustproof and splashproof construction.
 It’s not totally weather sealed.
 So you can’t use it in the rain for long periods.
 But it does offer some protection for outdoor photography.

-The Sigma 70mm F2.8 GD Macro Art lens is a specialist piece of equipment.
+The Sigma 70mm f/2.8 Art DG macro lens is specialist equipment.
 It’s the perfect accompaniment to a high-resolution camera.
 As you might have guessed, it’s a lens for macro photography.
 And you need precision gear to get macro photography right because it’s a detailed art form.

-The maximum aperture isn’t as wide as some other lenses on the list.
+The max aperture isn’t as wide as some other lenses on the list.
 But a wide stop of f/2.8 still gives you plenty of natural light to work with.
-The longer focal length makes it easier to achieve a bokeh effect with a narrower aperture.
+The longer focal length makes it easier to achieve a bokeh effect, even with a slower aperture.
 And the aperture ring is also made to enhance the soft focus effect.
 The shallow depth of field quality is excellent, with no color streaking.

-While the Sigma 70mm F2.8 GD Marco is a dedicated macro lens, it does have a wide range of use.
+While the Sigma 70mm f/2.8 Art DG is a dedicated macro lens, it does have a wide range of use.
 The macro features make it perfect for product photography.
 It’s a fantastic lens option for food photographers.
 And the long focal length allows for tightly framed portraits.

 You can update the lens’ firmware using the Sigma USB dock.
 It’s an optional add-on.
 But the firmware updates can improve autofocus performance and options.

-Sigma has some fantastic Art lens options for creative photographers.
-So what is the best Sigma Art lens?
-The Sigma 50mm f/1.4 DG HSM Art lens tops our list.
-But every lens on this list gives you incredible options for creativity.
+The Sigma 24-70mm f/2.8 Art DG OS HSM tops our list.
+It’s versatile and produces incredible results.
+(It’s also available for Nikon, Sony, and other camera brands.)
+But every Sigma Art lens on this list is worth your attention.
 Whether you’re a product, portrait, or food photographer, the Sigma Art series has something for you… And that’s true for street and real estate photographers too.